 Intrusive thoughts are a part of life.
 Everyone has them.
 They are not something to be ashamed of.
 Remember that just because you have an intrusive thought, it doesn’t mean you are going to act on it.
 If you’re struggling to deal with intrusive thoughts, talk to a therapist or another trusted person who can help you manage them.

 If you are struggling with OCD and its symptoms, you need to consult a therapist.
 We offer professional therapy services at an affordable price.
-With us, you get the finest online therapy altered to your needs or download our free Android or iOS app.
+With us, you get the finest online therapy altered to your needs or download our free OCD treatment app on Android or iOS.